woolfeh/stomasimulator/README.md

 Download and install the [FEBio](http://www.febio.org) finite element software (v2.3.0 was used).

 Update the path to the executable in the `stomasimulator.yml` file at the top level of the `stomasimulator` package.
+You will have to run `python setup.py install` again.

 See [Maas *et al.* (2012)](http://dx.doi.org/10.1115/1.4005694) for details of FEBio.